RAF Hethel

 Royal Air Force Hethel or more simply RAF Hethel is a former Royal Air Force station (ICAO: EGSK) which was used by both the United States Army Air Forces (USAAF) and the Royal Air Force (RAF) during the Second World War.
 The airfield is located 7 mi south west of Norwich, Norfolk, England and is now owned by Lotus Cars.

 History

 United States Army Air Forces use

 RAF Hethel was built during 1942 for use by the Americans and was transferred to the USAAF and given designation Station 114.

-From 14 September 1943 though to 12 June 1945, RAF Hethel served as headquarters for the 2nd Combat Bombardment Wing of the 2nd Bombardment Division.
+From 14 September 1943 through to 12 June 1945, RAF Hethel served as headquarters for the 2nd Combat Bombardment Wing of the 2nd Bombardment Division.

 USAAF Station Units assigned to RAF Hethel were: